jmathtech/jmathtech/README.md

 ### Here's what I'm currently working on: 👋

 - 🔭 I’m currently working on ...
-Youtube
+Youtube & Web Portfolio
 - 🌱 I’m currently learning ...
 React JS
 - 👯 I’m looking to collaborate on ...
 Three.js
 - 🤔 I’m looking for help with ...
 AWS